atanasster/grommet-controls/src/js/chartjs/PieChart/README.md

 ## undefined
-Radar chart wrapper to chart.js Radar with grommet theming.
+Pie chart wrapper to chart.js Pie with grommet theming.
        For all standard charting options, consult the chart.js docs